rienierpatron/tagButton/README.md

     whereas:

-    id  - your tagbond ID that you want to use type - the type of your ID, 1 for user, and 2 for community color - color of text, optional
+    id  - your tagbond ID that you want to use, type - the type of your ID (1 for user, and 2 for community), color - color of text(optional),
-    title - text that will show when button is hovered, optional
+    title - text that will show when button is hovered(optional)

 =====================================================